neobundy/Deep-Dive-Into-AI-With-MLX-PyTorch/book/001-story-of-a-tensor/CWK-Demystified.md

 output = neural_net(input_data, weights1, bias1, weights2, bias2)
 ```

-Recall that the neural network model in the 'Hello AI World' example was so primitive as to have only one layer.
+Remember, the neural network model used in the 'Hello AI World' example was quite basic, featuring only a single layer.
+This simplicity served as an introductory representation of neural network concepts, providing a foundational understanding without the complexity of multiple layers or advanced architecture.
+Such a basic model is useful for grasping the fundamental principles of neural networks, especially for those new to the field.

 ```python